Skip to Main Content

 Although retinoids are related to vitamin A (retinol), the actions are very different.
 It is important to follow the care team’s instructions and warnings when using a retinoid drug.

-Female patients of childbearing age will be given a pregnancy test before starting this medicine.
-Patients will have regular blood draws to monitor blood counts, blood sugar, lipid levels, and liver function.
+Your child may have blood tests to monitor blood counts, blood sugar, lipid levels, and liver function.

 tablet and capsule icon